ESMValGroup/ESMValTool/doc/doc_D73/source/testing.rst

 The overall objective of automated testing in the ESMValTool is to ensure that

-* the software was properly installed on the system
+* the software was properly installed on the system, and
-* ensure that the different software components (backend, diagnostics, plotting) results in correct results
+* the different software components (backend, diagnostics, plotting) results in correct results

 The following figure shows how testing integrates in the overall ESMValTool software development workflow.
 After a new feature has been implemented by a contributor, tests should ensure that the altered code of the feature branch does not cause any conflicts with the original version of the code.
 Once tests have passed sucessfully, the feature branch can be merged into the development or master branch.